samlubna/Malicicous-Url-Detection-using-ML/README.md

-# Malicicous URL Detection Using Machine Learning
+# Malicious URL Detection Using Machine Learning
 A machine learning group assignment as part of my masters program